 TREATMENT – In Hollywood, a “treatment” is a concise overview of a screenplay.
 Film critic Elvis Mitchell turns the tables and gives the “treatment” to some of the most influential and innovative forces creating movies, art, and entertainment.

-WINGS – News program from Women’s International News Gathering Service.
+WINGS – News program from WINGS: Women’s International News Gathering Service.

-ZUCCHINI BROTHERS – A weekly kid’s music that is 100 percent healthy and fun, with a focus on self-esteem, health, and environment.
+ZUCCHINI BROTHERS – A weekly kid’s music show that is 100% healthy & fun, with a focus on self-esteem, health, and environment.

 RECURRING SHORTS, 2 MINUTES EACH AT TOP OF THE HOUR: